Sensing the Air of an Utterly Alien World

 As in so many other fields of astrophysics, JWST should indeed be a gamechanger in the search for livable worlds.

 "JWST will revolutionize our understanding of exoplanetary science through unprecedented remote sensing of exoplanetary atmospheres," says Madhusudhan.
 "It will provide a new exquisite window into the atmospheric processes, chemical compositions, and possible surface conditions of diverse exoplanets."

-The wait for Webb, then, has been well worth it, Madhusudhan and many of his colleagues would argue.
+The wait for JWST, then, has been well worth it, Madhusudhan and many of his colleagues would argue.
 He just has to wait a bit more to see what the telescope turns up at K2-18b.